 Contact the court clerk where the property is located for the following forms (and remember to ask about filing fees).

 - Petition for Eviction: The Petition for Eviction sets out your legal grounds for evicting the tenant, states that the court is the appropriate one to file your legal action, and asks the court to formally evict the tenant.

 - Soldier’s/Sailor’s Affidavit: This affidavit states whether the tenant is in the military and is filed with the petition.

 - Order to Show Cause: This order is served on the tenant, notifying them when the court hearing will be.

-- Warrant for Possession: This document gives the constable legal authority to physically remove the tenant from your property.
+- Writ of Possession or Warrant for Possession: This document gives the parish constable or city marshall (law enforcement officer) legal authority to physically remove the tenant from your property.

 Eviction Information for Louisiana Landlords and Tenants

 The following is more landlord-tenant information surrounding Louisiana eviction laws and the eviction process.

 Louisiana law prevents landlords from taking self-help measures against their tenants, such as shutting off utilities or changing the locks without a court order.

 Visit the National Conference of State Legislatures for more information on the rights and obligations of Louisiana landlords and the legal civil actions you can take against tenants.

 The New Orleans Bar Association has information on Louisiana tenants’ legal rights and obligations.